dolphindb/Tutorials_EN/python_api.md

 ```

-The default delimiter for function **ploadText** is comma ",".
+The default delimiter for function **loadText** is comma ",".
 You can specify other single characters as delimiters.
 For example, to import a tabular text file:

 ```

-t1=s.ploadText("t1", WORK_DIR+"/t1.tsv", '\t')
+t1=s.loadText("t1", WORK_DIR+"/t1.tsv", '\t')
 ```

-#### Table object
+#### 3 Table object

 DolphinDB table object in Python serves as a bridge between a DolphinDB table and a pandas DataFrame.
-A DolphinDB table object can be created by the table method of a session.
-The input of the table method can be a dictionary, a DataFrame, or a table name on the DolphinDB server.
+A DolphinDB table object can be created by the **table** method of a session.
+The input of the **table** method can be a dictionary, a DataFrame, or a table name on the DolphinDB server.
 It creates a table on the DolphinDB server and assigns it a random table name.
 The DolphinDB table object in Python has a method **toDF** to convert it to a pandas DataFrame.

 ```
 dt = s.table(data={'id': [1, 2, 2, 3],